Homemade Taco Seasoning

 Ingredients

-- 3 tablespoons chili powder, New Mexico or regular
+- 3 tbsp chili powder, New Mexico or regular

-- 1 ½ tablespoons onion granules or powder
+- 1 ½ tbsp onion powder, or granulated onion

 Instructions